Timmy-id/fyyur/README.md

 * searching for venues and artists.
 * learning more about a specific artist or venue.

+NB: This is one of my projects in the Udacity Full Stack Developer Nanodegree Program

 ## Tech Stack (Dependencies)

 ### 1. Backend Dependencies